apache/druid/docs/content/design/historical.md

 * `/druid/historical/v1/readiness`

-Similar to `/druid/historical/v1/loadstatus`, but instead or returning JSON with a flag, responses 200 OK if segments in the local cache have been loaded, and 503 SERVICE UNAVAILABLE, if they haven't.
+Similar to `/druid/historical/v1/loadstatus`, but instead of returning JSON with a flag, responses 200 OK if segments in the local cache have been loaded, and 503 SERVICE UNAVAILABLE, if they haven't.